Removing the stress behind the bar: how to prevent injuries

 The Perils of Shaking

-We’ve talked before about the perils of shaking before, but it can reek havoc on a bartender's body.
-Duane Fernandez is head bartender in a New York City bar and told ABC News he has had to see chiropractors and acupuncturists for stress injuries:
+We’ve talked before about the perils of shaking before and how it can wreak havoc on a bartender's body.
+Duane Fernandez is head bartender in a New York City bar who told ABC News he had to see chiropractors and acupuncturists for stress injuries.

 Even the less obvious culprits in the strain game are a force to be reckoned with.
 Take stirring – even if you don’t need to shake a cocktail, you’re likely going to need to stir it.